How do I find or locate all the Carpet

 manufacturer's carpet sample should have complete carpet specifications

 displayed on the back.
-But sadly, many carpet dealers remove the labels or use
+But sadly, many carpet dealers remove or alter the labels or use

-private labels which do not list all the specifications.
-They do this to prevent
+private labels which change, alter or fail to list all the specifications.

 the carpet specs these days, but every dealer does have full access

-to the information you need.
+for them to obtain the carpet specs you are asking for.
 They might have to call the manufacturer or their

 mill rep if they don't have a "spec sheet" handy.
-Most carpet dealers
+Many carpet dealers

 can login to the carpet manufacturer website where all the information is freely